RenderToolbox/RenderToolbox4/README.md

 RenderToolbox uses [Docker](https://github.com/RenderToolbox3/RenderToolbox4/wiki/Docker) to distribute pre-built renderers and other tools.
 Here's where you can [Get Docker](https://www.docker.com/products/overview) for Linux, OS X, or Windows.

 ## Toolboxes
-The best way to get the Matlab toolboxes is to use the [ToolboxToolbox](https://github.com/ToolboxHub/ToolboxToolbox).
+The best way to get RenderToolbox and other required toolboxes is to use the [ToolboxToolbox](https://github.com/ToolboxHub/ToolboxToolbox).

 If you have the ToolboxToolbox, then getting RenderToolbox becomes a one-liner:
 ```